-St Margaret Clitherow Academy's policy on racist incidents is set out separately and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
+St Margaret Clitherow Catholic Academy policy on racist incidents is set out separately and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
 We keep a record of racist incidents.

-29. Adverse Childhood Experiences (ACEs)
+29. Adverse Childhood Experiences (ACEs) & Mental Health